 Note: An SDP offer/answer exchange occurs within the context of a single dialog.
 Therefore, the requirement for matching SDPs in the provisional and final responses to INVITE applies only when the provisional and final response are in the same dialog.
 If the provisional and final response are on different dialogs (say, when the INVITE is forked), the requirement for matching SDPs does not apply.

-.

 SIP entities involved in session peering that advertise support for different but overlapping sets of codecs in the SDP offer/answer exchange for a given call MUST negotiate a common codec for the call.